DaveBenham/VenomPremium/VenomChaosBoxes.md

 *Quick Links: [Intro](#vlippoo-box-plus) | [Oscillators](#oscillator-section) | [Modulators](#modulator-section) | [Mixer](#mixer-section) | [Filter](#filter-section-1) | [Chaos Boxes](#venom-chaos-boxes-plugin) | [Venom Premium TOC](README.md#table-of-contents)*

 ![Vlippoo Box Plus module image](doc/VlippooBoxPlus.png)

-***Important note - if you purchased the Vlippoo Box rather than the entire Chaos Boxes plugin then your module browser will not show the Vlippoo Box Plus.
-You can still access the Vlippoo Box Plus by inserting a Vlippoo Box into your patch, and then use the "Add Vlippoo Box+" context menu option.
-You can delete the Vlippoo Box after the Vlippoo Box Plus has been added to your patch.***

 The Vlipoo Box Plus is an enhanced version of a Vlippoo Box.
 Although it looks completely different, it has all of the same components as the basic Vlippoo Box.
 Refer to the [Vlippoo Box introduction](https://github.com/DaveBenham/VenomPremiumDev/blob/main/VenomChaosBoxes.md#vlippoo-box) for the basic design.